syedabdullahali/Syed-Abdullah-Ali-Portfolio/README.md

 Navigation → Links to About, Projects, and Contact sections

-About Section → A short introduction about me
+About Section → A short introduction about me and EXP

 Projects Section → Two sample projects with a title, description, and a link